anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 executed.
 All remaining tests **MUST** be executed and **MUST** pass successfully.

-New Functest containers :cite:p:`newfunctestcnttcontainers` have been proposed for Anuket Compliance which simply override the default test configurations and the default test lists.
+New Functest containers :cite:p:`newfunctestcnttcontainers_ra1` have been proposed for Anuket Compliance which simply override the default test configurations and the default test lists.
 Any optional capability or services (e.g., Barbican) can be still verified by the classical